-We use personal data to conduct our investigations and we may use it when we report our findings to the SPA.
-In some cases, we may report our findings to the relevant policing body and the COPFS.
-We will hold personal information securely whether in paper or electronic format.
+We use your personal data to conduct our investigations and we may use it when we report our findings to the relevant policing body, COPFS, or the SPA.
+In some cases, we may report our findings to the relevant policing body and COPFS.
+We will hold your personal data securely whether in paper or electronic format.